 A Short History of Merida Espana

 Contrasted with the modernity and trendiness of modern Spain and Merida is another of Spain’s quaint yet awesome ancient cities, populated since prehistoric times.
 First founded in 25BC by the Ancient Romans who called in Emerita Augusta, the city is a treasure-trove of history over the decades.
-It’s home to a host of ancient Roman structures, artefacts and history.
+It’s home to a host of ancient Roman structures, artifacts and history.
 After being taken back and forth over the centuries by various peoples and factions, the city now remains part of Extremadura, an autonomous community.

 Host to more ancient Roman monuments than any other Spanish city, the main points of interest here are pieces of Roman history.
 It’s earned the name mini-Rome for a reason.
 Here are some of the things you might take a look at in Merida: